Vasisht Duddu

 vasisht.duddu at uwaterloo.ca

-I am pursuing my Ph.D. in Computer Science at the University of Waterloo advised by N. Asokan as part of the Secure Systems Group in Cryptography, Security and Privacy (CrySP) Lab.
-My research is supported by David R. Cheriton Graduate Scholarship.
+I am pursuing my Ph.D. in Computer Science at the University of Waterloo advised by N. Asokan.
+My research is supported by David R. Cheriton Graduate Scholarship (2024).

 Research: I study different risks to security, privacy, fairness, and transparency in machine learning models.
 I design attacks to exploit these risks, defenses to counter them, and study the interplay between risks and defenses.
 Additionally, I work on ensuring accountability in machine learning pipelines to meet regulatory requirements.

-Previous: I completed my masters from UWaterloo advised by N. Asokan.
+Past: I completed my masters from UWaterloo advised by N. Asokan.
 My thesis was on the effectiveness of Shapley Values to quantify membership privacy risk.
-Before UWaterloo, I worked with Antoine Boutet (INRIA (Privatics Lab)) on quantifying data privacy risks in machine learning.
+Before UWaterloo, I worked with Antoine Boutet (INRIA's Privatics Lab) on quantifying data privacy risks in machine learning.
 I completed my undergraduate from IIIT-Delhi, India where I received Dean's Award for Innovation, Research and Development for Fault Tolerant Neural Networks in benign and adversarial settings (advised by Valentina Balas).
 I have worked with Reza Shokri (National University of Singapore) on confidential machine learning, and Debasis Samanta (IIT Kharagpur) on timing side channels in neural networks.